fantasyland/static-land/docs/spec.md

 # Static Land Specification

-This specification describes JavaScript interfaces and laws of algebras that are common in functional languages like Haskell.
+This specification describes a set of JavaScript interfaces and algebraic laws that are common in some other functional languages like Haskell.

 ## Module

-Module is a JavaScript object, that contains some static functions and values.
+A module is a JavaScript object with some static functions and/or values, "static" meaning they don't use `this`.
-Static means that functions don't use `this`, and when detached from the object work in the same way.

 Here is an example:

 ```js